dtrinh100/sumup/README.md

+## Assumptions:
+You have Go 1.17+ installed on your computer.

 ## Running the program
+1. Clone the repo
-1. cd into this program's directory
+2. cd into this program's directory
-2. Run `go mod download` to install dependencies (if you want to run unit tests).
+3. Run `go mod download` to install dependencies (if you want to run unit tests).
-3. Run `go run main.go inputfile.csv > outputfile.csv`
+4. Run `go run main.go inputfile.csv > outputfile.csv`

 ## Testing
 To run unit tests, use the command: `go test`.
 I also created a sample CSV file that I used to test with as well called `sample-csv.csv`.